drdrej/webapi-skeleton/README.md

 ## Abstract

 WebApi-skeleton is a stack based on nodejs, mongodb, restify, mongoose &amp; other open source technologies.
 The main goal of this project is to help a developer to create a webapi.
+To build a REST-api you can start with this skeleton and extend it later with your own code.

-## Anwendung
+## How to use

 First of all you need to install mongodb, nodejs and npm to use this module.